*up to date with June 2014 canon- woo-hoo!

 I raised my eyebrows in suspicion.
 “They’re telepathic?
 Really?”

 “Probably, but they won’t admit it.
 Anyway, they’re really good, even though they’re small.
 Don’t tell them I said they’re small.
 They’d probably pull some prank on me.
 I’d rather not have a repeat of the Cockroach Cluster Conundrum.”

 “I’m not worried.”
-I said quickly.
+I said defensively.